What to Feed a Dog: A Simple Guide to Healthy Meals and Safe Foods

 How often should I feed my dog?

-Most adult dogs do well with two meals per day.
+Most adult dogs do well with two meals per day (morning and evening).
 Puppies need three to four smaller meals daily.
-Avoid one large meal, which increases the risk of bloat in large breeds.
+Avoid feeding one large meal, which increases the risk of bloat, especially in large breeds.

 Can I switch my dog's food suddenly?

-No — transition gradually over 7–10 days, mixing increasing amounts of the new food with the old food to avoid digestive upset.
+No — sudden diet changes can cause digestive upset.
+Transition gradually over 7–10 days, mixing increasing amounts of the new food with the old food until the changeover is complete.

 Is grain-free dog food better?

 Not necessarily.
-There is no scientific evidence grain-free diets are healthier for most dogs.
+Grain-free diets became popular but there is no scientific evidence they're healthier for most dogs.
+Some research has linked certain grain-free diets to dilated cardiomyopathy (DCM).
 Unless your dog has a diagnosed grain allergy, most vets recommend a balanced diet that includes grains.

 Can dogs be vegetarian?